-In addition to the provision of the General Rules for admission to the Master of Applied Arts Degree a student must:
+In addition to the provision of the General Rules for admission to the MA Applied Arts Degree a student must:

-1. Be in possession of a Bachelor of Technology in Graphic Design or a recognised equivalent qualification.
+- I. Be in possession of a Bachelor of Technology in Graphic Design or a recognised equivalent qualification. - 2.
+Appear personally before a selection panel consisting of the Head of Department and staff of the Graphic Design Programme.